Can Yoga Help To Boost Immunity? Top 6 Yoga Poses For Boosting Immunity!

 5. Release your hands, and on an out breath, slowly descend your hips and back to the ground to exit the pose.

 Yoga should be performed as part of a holistic strategy for total health and wellness, which also includes a balanced diet, consistent exercise, and enough sleep.
-Learn more about the yogic diet and its benefits to enhance the outcome fo your yogic practice.
+Learn more about the yogic diet and its benefits to enhance the outcome of your yogic practice.
+Before beginning a new workout regimen, it’s always a good idea to speak with a healthcare provider if you have any medical ailments or concerns.